oracle-samples/oracle-timesten-samples/containers/modern-demos/README.md

 It includes the matching `ttjdbc25.jar`, so the Java samples run with the same JDK 25 setup used by their standalone instructions.

+The modern samples require TimesTen 26.1.1.1.0 or later because they use the TimesTen `JSON` data type.
+The default image satisfies that requirement.

 ### Podman host storage note

 Rootless Podman stores image layers under the user's container storage location.